torvalds/linux/Documentation/admin-guide/mm/damon/stat.rst

 Per-byte idle time (milliseconds) percentiles of the system.

 DAMON_STAT calculates how long each byte of the memory was not accessed until now (idle time), based on the current DAMON results snapshot.
-If DAMON found a region of access frequency (nr_accesses) larger than zero, every byte of the region gets zero idle time.
+For regions having access frequency (nr_accesses) larger than zero, how long the current access frequency level was kept multiplied by ``-1`` becomes the idlee time of every byte of the region.
 If a region has zero access frequency (nr_accesses), how long the region was keeping the zero access frequency (age) becomes the idle time of every byte of the region.
 Then, DAMON_STAT exposes the percentiles of the idle time values via this read-only parameter.
 Reading the parameter returns 101 idle time values in milliseconds, separated by comma.
 Each value represents 0-th, 1st, 2nd, 3rd, ..., 99th and 100th percentile idle
 times.